 Finding refined grains, like white rice, in a frozen meal “is a deal-breaker for me,” she adds.

 “Compared to traditional frozen entrees, ‘lean’ and ‘light’ varieties typically shave off considerable calories, saturated fat and sodium,” notes Taylor.

 Such meals are typically less than 400 calories — a good limit when you’re watching your weight.

 “Steer clear of ‘hearty’ or ‘family-size’ meals unless you plan on sharing them,” she adds.
 Even then, these products are often high in unhealthy saturated fats, sodium, added sugars and refined grains, so keep an eye on the label.

-“Choosing meals with beans, whole grains and vegetables is a good way to increase your fiber,” says Ms. Taylor.
+“Choosing meals with beans, whole grains and vegetables is a good way to increase your fiber,” says Taylor.
 “Aim for at least 25 to 35 grams of fiber per day.”

-They advise avoiding added sugar as well.
+Taylor advises limiting added sugar as well.
 The daily limit for added sugars is 25 grams for women and 36 grams for men.
 “Many frozen entrees labeled ‘healthy’ are high in added sugar.
 Some contain 12 grams — that’s a whole tablespoon!”

 On most days of the week, you’ll want to rely on fresh meals — or tasty leftovers.
-“At the end of the day, I would limit frozen meals to no more than twice a week,” notes Ms. Taylor.
+“At the end of the day, I would limit frozen meals to no more than twice a week,” notes Taylor.